 A glyph is a typographical term roughly meaning a character.
 Even a simple western font comes with over two hundred glyphs: twenty-six letters of the alphabet plus the same bunch in uppercase, ten digits, symbols, punctuation, accents.

 Not every font is western, of course.
 If you’re designing for Chinese and Japanese writing, your glyphs will number in the thousands.
-But either way, there are always glyphs to draw, even in a smaller font: symbols and ligatures, esoteric punctuation, digit and letter alternatives to be used with OpenType features.
-Supporting another writing system adds a whole other set of glyphs, and there is always another writing system —if you support Latin, why not cover all of Western Europe?
-And then Central Europe?
-And then Greek?
-And then Cyrillic?
-And Vietnamese?
+But either way, there are always glyphs to draw, even in a smaller font: symbols and ligatures, esoteric punctuation, digit and letter alternatives to be used with OpenType features In Figma you can now turn on additional ligatures, customize the style of digits, switch to alternative letterforms, and make use of adjustments available in many of today’s fonts.

 At some point, you have to draw the line.
 That line is one last glyph.
 It comes with a technical name, .notdef, and the dot is there to signify it’s unlike any others. .notdef is a glyph of last resort, one to be used when a font is asked for a character its designer did not bother to draw.